Title: Hanging by a Thread

 Harry swallowed.
 "Please," he whispered.

 The Doctor nodded and shifted a bit on the bed, then brought his hands to either side of Harry's face.
 They stared at each other for a moment, and then Harry felt him, in his mind.
-It felt a bit like when Snape had been hitting him with Legilimency, but not as painful.
+It felt a bit like when Snape had been hitting him with Legilimency, but not at all painful.
 The Doctor was actually very gentle and, before he knew it, Harry had closed his eyes.

 Memories passed by and Harry barely got a glimpse of most of them before they were gone again.
 One finally stopped and Harry found himself falling back onto the bed he was even then sitting on.
 In the memory, he was laughing, and so was the Doctor, who he'd landed on.
 They were both so obviously plastered and Harry couldn't help but groan to himself in disbelief.